alexa/alexa-auto-sdk/samples/android/README.md

 ## Release Notes<a id="releasenotes"></a>

-### v1.5.0 released on 2019-03-06:
+### v1.6.0 released on 2019-05-16:

-#### Resolved Issues
+#### Enhancements

-* No resolved issues
+* The sample app can now generate a default device serial number (DSN) if one is not specified through the configuration file at build time.

 #### Known Issues

+* Music playback may continue after logging out from the app.
 * The `MediaPlayer.prepare` method implementation in `MediaPlayerHandler` blocks returning until it reads the full audio attachment from the Engine on the caller's thread.
 It should not do this and instead should return quickly and read the attachment on a separate thread.
 * The MACCAndroidClient does not rediscover Media App Command and Control (MACC) compliant apps if they are unresponsive after being idle for a long period (around 30 minutes).
 * Display card rendering is not adaptable to a variety of screen sizes.
 * When authenticated with CBL, if network connectivity is lost while refreshing the access token, the Sample App does not automatically attempt to refresh the token when connectivity is restored, and the GUI incorrectly displays the "log in" button even though a refresh token is present.
 Restoring an authorized state requires either restarting the app or following the log in steps again with network connectivity.
 * Particular sections of the Flash Briefing do not resume from a paused state properly.
 Attempting to play after pause in some cases may restart the media playback.
 * The app does not implement managing inter-app audio focus, so other apps will not recognize its audio playback appropriately.
-* Alexa dialog playback may stop abruptly when switching between wifi and mobile data.
+* Alexa dialog playback may stop abruptly when switching between Wi-Fi and mobile data.
 * The app disconnects from AVS after remaining idle for some time and takes a while to reconnect.